fabric8-quickstarts/spring-boot-camel-amq/README.md

 oc get pods
 ```

-Then the following command will package your funktion and run it on Kubernetes:
+Then the following command will package your app and run it on Kubernetes:

 ```
-mvn install fabric8:deploy
+mvn fabric8:run
 ```

 To list all the running pods: